Kids Sleep Psychology: Unlocking Better Sleep and Emotional Health

 How to Use Bedtime Stories for Meditation

-When reading, use a calming tone and pause occasionally to allow your child to reflect on the story.
-For example, ask them how they feel about a character’s actions or how they might apply the story’s lesson in their own life.
+Read in a calming tone and pause occasionally for reflection.
+Ask your child how they feel about a character’s actions or apply the story’s lesson to their life.

 bedtime stories for mindfulness meditation